Jack Reagan: Ancestry

 Jack's paternal grandfather, Michael O'Regan, son of Thomas O'Regan and wife Margaret Murphy, was a native of the village of Ballyporeen, County Tipperary, Munster, Ireland, where he was baptized in 1829.
 O'Regan worked as a tenant farmer during his early years in Ireland, before he moved to London not later than 1851.
 While living there, O'Regan married an Irish refugee named Catherine Mulcahey, daughter of Patrick Mulcahey and wife, and anglicized his family surname to "Reagan" before emigrating to Carroll County, Illinois, in 1857.
-John Michael, their son, born in 1855, became a grain elevator farmer, and married Jennie Cusick in 1878.
+John Michael, their son, born in 1855, became a grain elevator laborer and farmer, and married Jennie Cusick in 1878.
 Cusick was born in 1857 in today Canada, but, like John Michael, her parents Patrick Cusick (son of Patrick Thomas Cusick and wife Jean Gabbert) and wife Sarah Higgins came from Ireland.
 Their son, John Edward "Jack", was born five years later, in 1883.